 Is American Airlines International or domestic?

-American Airlines is one of the biggest airline companies from the United States of America which serves a large number of domestic along with international destinations.
-Originally established in 1934 as a mail carrier airline firm based in Texas, the American airline developed throughout several decades into one of the greatest airline companies at the global level.
-Presently, American has its daily flights’ timetable of more than 6,700 flights connecting nearly 350 destinations in over 50 countries across the globe.
+American Airlines is one of the biggest airline companies in the United States of America which serves a large number of domestic and international destinations.
+Originally established in 1934 as a mail carrier airline firm based in Texas, the American airline developed over several decades into one of the greatest airline companies at the global level.
+Presently, America has a daily flight timetable of more than 6,700 flights connecting nearly 350 destinations in over 50 countries across the globe.
 So is it an international airline or a domestic airline American Airlines?
 The answer perhaps lies in the fact that it is as much both as it can be.

-As mentioned above, American Airlines has many internal flights that work within the United States; however, it also has vast global network.
-Its main international gateway airports are based in New York, California, Illinois, Florida and Texas.
-From these focus cities, American has its network connecting to major world cities around South America, Europe, Asia, Australia and many more.
-Some of its most lucrative long-haul international services include the ones connecting New York with London, Los Angeles with Sydney, Dallas with Buenos Aires, Chicago with Tokyo and Miami with Sao Paulo.
-It is therefore evident that American Airlines has expansive international business strategy beyond the domestic US market.
+As mentioned above, American Airlines has many internal flights that work within the United States; however, it also has a vast global network.
+Its main international gateway airports are based in New York, California, Illinois, Florida, and Texas.
+From these focus cities, America has its network connecting to major world cities around South America, Europe, Asia, Australia, and many more.
+Some of its most lucrative long-haul international services include the ones connecting New York with London, Los Angeles with Sydney, Dallas with Buenos Aires, Chicago with Tokyo, and Miami with Sao Paulo.
+It is therefore evident that American Airlines has an expansive international business strategy beyond the domestic US market.

 On the other hand, the international network of American is impressive, with more than tens of billions of dollars in annual sales.
-The above primary international gateway airports enable American to move millions of passengers every year from the United States to Europe, Latin America and the Caribbean tourist destinations.
-It also has so called ‘fifth freedom’ routes which are the routes between other countries exclude the United States for instance the routs that connect Europe and Asia.
-And through codeshares with other worldwide airlines, American has a connection to additional points that its airplanes do not directly serve.
+The above primary international gateway airports enable America to move millions of passengers every year from the United States to Europe, Latin America, and the Caribbean tourist destinations.
+It also has so-called ‘fifth freedom’ routes which are the routes between other countries excluding the United States for instance the routes that connect Europe and Asia.
+Through codeshares with other worldwide airlines, America has a connection to additional points that its airplanes do not directly serve.

-Therefore, to conclude, American Airlines provide a wide domestic connectivity service that interconnect its home country of United States.
+Therefore, to conclude, American Airlines provides a wide domestic connectivity service that interconnects its home country of the United States.
 But over the past few decades, it has also evolved into what could be described as a genuinely international airline.
-But even today the majority of its flight operations remain centered on transporting passengers to/from the United States to cities such as Los Angeles, Chicago, and New York; however, today American airline can rightfully claim to be an international airline.
+But even today the majority of its flight operations remain centered on transporting passengers to/from the United States to cities such as Los Angeles, Chicago, and New York; however, today American Airlines can rightfully claim to be an international airline.
 The ability of American Airlines to offer nonstop flights to at least hundreds of cities beyond North America and the strategic global network partnerships of taking its reach even further makes American Airlines one of the most dominant both domestic and international airline services originating in the United States.
-The result of this management is that for most travelers across the globe, American has become their go to airline regardless of whether the trip is within the United States or across the world.
+The result of this management is that for most travelers across the globe, American has become their go-to airline regardless of whether the trip is within the United States or across the world.

 Book your American Airlines ticket now and experience comfort and reliability.
 Call +1 833-902-2090 to speak with our travel experts.